-For taxable years beginning after December 31, 2014, the credit for expenses is equal to 11.5% of the amount by which the claimant's qualified research expenses for the taxable year exceed 50% of the average qualified research expenses for the three taxable years immediately preceding the taxable year for which the claimant claims the credit.
-If the claimant had no qualified research expenses in any of the three taxable years immediately preceding the taxable year for which the claimant claims the credit, the claimant may claim an amount equal to 5.75% of the qualified research expenses for the taxable year for which the credit is claimed.
+For taxable years beginning after December 31, 2014, the credit for expenses is equal to 11.5% of the amount by which the claimant's qualified research expenses for the taxable year exceed 50% of the average qualified research expenses for the 3 taxable years immediately preceding the taxable year for which the claimant claims the credit.
+If the claimant had no qualified research expenses in any of the 3 taxable years immediately preceding the taxable year for which the claimant claims the credit to 5.75% of the qualified research expenses for the taxable year for which the credit is claimed.

-For tax years beginning after December 31, 2017, up to 10% of the energy efficient products research credit is refundable.
+For tax years beginning after December 31, 2017, up to 10% of the energy efficient products research credit not otherwise used to offset taxes is refundable.